xyuan04/YouAreEll-2/README.md

 ## Client HTTP/REST API for UnderARock

+You'll write a Client to exchange JSON data over HTTP with a Server, in this case, the UnderARock(TM) server.

 ### The Point

 * You are to write a command interpreter using the provided `SimpleShell` class.
 * You're going to create a way
 	* for commands to be typed into your shell,